Sergeant Buzfuz

-Sergeant Buzfuz are a seven-piece band based in London.
-Their musical style has been referred to as indie folk, psychedelic pop and anti-folk.
-They take their name from a character in The Pickwick Papers by Charles Dickens.
-The current line-up consists of core member Joe Murphy (vocals, guitar), Eilish McCracken (fiddle, flute, whistle), William Barr (mandolin), Ian Button (drums), Polly MacLean (backing vocals), Joss Cope (bass) and Stu Crane (guitar).
-To date the band have released six studio albums, one extended play (EP), and seven singles.
+Sergeant Buzfuz are a six-piece band based in London and Sheffield.
+Their musical style has been referred to as psych-pop, and folk-punk.They take their name from Serjeant Buzfuz, the prosecuting counsel in the trial scene in The Pickwick Papers by Charles Dickens.
+The current line-up consists of core member Joe Murphy (vocals, guitar), Eilish McCracken (keyboards, violin, flute), Ian Button (drums), Polly MacLean (backing vocals, melodica), Richard Bentley (bass) and Dave Woolf (lead guitar).
+To date the band have released seven studio albums, two extended plays (EP), and seven singles.